AY2324S2-CS2103T-F10-3/tp/docs/DeveloperGuide.md

 1. Finding an appointment while all appointments are being shown

    1. Test case: `findAppt i/T0123456A`<br>
-      Expected:  Appointments with NRIC 'T0123456A' is successfully listed.
+      Expected:  Appointments for patient with NRIC 'T0123456A' are successfully listed.

    1. Test case: `findAppt d/2024-05-20`<br>
-      Expected: Appointments on the date '2024-05-20' is successfully listed.
+      Expected: Appointments on the date '2024-05-20' are successfully listed.

    1. Test case: `findAppt from/11:00`  <br>
-      Expected: Appointments starting from 11:00 and later on any date is successfully listed.
+      Expected: Appointments starting from 11:00 on any date are successfully listed.

    1. Other incorrect delete commands to try: `fin`, `find`, `...` <br>
       Expected: Error details shown in the status message.
-Status bar remains the same.

 2. Finding an appointment while on Day-View
    1. Test case: `findAppt i/T0123456A`<br>
       Expected:  A switchView will occur to switch to Overall-View. <br>
-      Appointments with NRIC 'T0123456A' is successfully listed.
+      Appointments for patient with NRIC 'T0123456A' are successfully listed.

 ### Marking an Appointment

-1. Marking an appointment while all appointments are being shown
+1. Marking an appointment

    1. Test case: `mark i/T0123456A d/2024-05-20 from/11:00`<br>
       Expected:  Appointment with appointment details specified is marked.
 Details of the marked appointment is shown in the status message.
-Timestamp in the status bar is updated.

    1. Test case : `mark i/x d/x from/x` (where x is an invalid value for the parameter) <br>
       Expected: No appointment is marked.
 Error details shown in the status message.
-Status bar remains the same.

    2. Other incorrect mark commands to try: `m`, `markAppointment`, `...`  <br>
       Expected: Similar to previous.

 ### Unmarking an Appointment

-1. Unmarking an appointment while all appointments are being shown
+1. Unmarking an appointment

    1. Test case: `unmark i/T0123456A d/2024-05-20 from/11:00`<br>
       Expected:  Appointment with appointment details specified is unmarked.
 Details of the unmarked appointment is shown in the status message.
-Timestamp in the status bar is updated.

    1. Test case : `unmark i/x d/x from/x` (where x is an invalid value for the parameter) <br>
       Expected: No appointment is unmarked.
 Error details shown in the status message.
-Status bar remains the same.

    2. Other incorrect mark commands to try: `um`, `unmarkAppointment`, `...`  <br>
       Expected: Similar to previous.